sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/default-inventory-management-options/index.md

 # Default Inventory Management Options

-The New Sharetribe allows sellers to manage their inventory effectively by enabling specific listing types.
+Sharetribe allows sellers to manage their inventory effectively by enabling specific listing types.
 When a listing is categorized under the buying and selling products type, it automatically enables the inventory management feature, which allows for detailed stock control.